ulubekdev/ulubekdev/README.md

 Node.js developer
 -----------------

-- 1 year of JavaScript experience and good knowledge of Node.js. <br>
+- 2 years of JavaScript experience and good knowledge of Node.js. <br>
 - Ability to create complicated logic flow based on business requirements. <br>
 - Experience with MongoDB and PostgreSQL understanding of software design principles and patterns, and experience applying them <br>
 - High productivity and effective time management-Experience with Scrum/Agile SDLC <br>